Olga Kazi

-Olga Kazi (born 10 May 1941 in Kispest, Budapest) is a retired female middle distance runner from Hungary.
+Olga Kazi (born 10 May 1941 in Kispest, Budapest) is a retired female middle-distance runner from Hungary.
 She is a multiple Hungarian Athletics Championships winner, having collected two gold medals in 400 metres, five on 800 metres and one each in 1500 metres and cross country running.
 In addition Kazi twice represented her native country at the Summer Olympics: in 1960 and 1964.
 She set her personal best in the women's 800 metres (2:05.0) on 16 September 1962 at the European Championships in Belgrade.

 Personal life

-Kazi married to fellow Olympian István Gyulai, with whom she had two children, Miklós and Márton.
+Kazi married to fellow Olympian István Gyulai, with whom she had two children, Miklós and Katalin.